-Josh Groban was born on February 27, 1981, in Los Angeles.
+Josh Groban is an American singer, songwriter, actor and producer.
 A naturally gifted singer, Groban dropped out of college after only a few months to pursue a recording career.
 The move paid off: His first solo album came out in 2001 and went on to sell nearly four million copies.
-Several studio releases later, among them Closer and Awake, Groban is one of the most popular singers on the planet.
-His albums have sold more than 35 million copies around the world.
+His albums, including Closer and Awake, have sold more than 35 million copies around the world.

 Working With David Foster

-At first, Groban served as a rehearsal singer, but the events weren't typical for beginners including the inauguration of California governor Grey Davis and the Grammy Awards.
-Foster would also be instrumental in landing Groban a recording contract with Warner Bros. through his own 143 label.
-After signing with Warner Bros., Groban put his education on hold at Carnegie Mellon University, but it was a decision that quickly paid off.
+At first, Groban served as a rehearsal singer, but the events were not typical for beginners, including the inauguration of California governor Grey Davis and the Grammy Awards.
+Foster was also instrumental in helping Groban land a recording contract with Warner Bros. through his own 143 label.
+After signing with Warner Bros., Groban put his education on hold at Carnegie Mellon University, a decision that quickly paid off.